rognerud/looker-loader/README.md

-# work in progress

-## define rules for loading data and automatically apply it when loading the data in looker

-### intended features
-- write rules for how to format columns
-- write rules for generating derived columns and measures
-- refresh tables using cicd
-- leverage llm to translate names and descriptions using locales, in a editable way
+# available as a python package https://pypi.org/project/looker_loader/

+## automatically refresh table views, and create rules for how you want your data to be loaded into looker

 ### how to run:
 uv add looker_loader

-define a loader_config.yml file
+define a loader_config.yml file in your looker repository
 config:
   bigquery:
     - project_id: "project_name"